-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Services considered not reasonable and necessary, according to the standards of Original Medicare √ Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.
+Services considered not reasonable and necessary, according to the standards of Original Medicare √ Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.